OlsenSM91/Gymnastics-Management-WordPress-Plugin/README.md

 The WP Studio Manager plugin helps manage classes, athletes, coaches, and parents for gymnastics programs.

 ---
 This repository uses an organized file structure with separate directories for core functionality, admin screens, and assets.
 A simple autoloader in the `core` folder loads classes automatically.
+Phase 1 adds an `includes` directory containing entity definitions, repositories, and services to better separate business logic from presentation.
 ## Features

 - **Class Management**